coderbeez/qwerty/README.md

 - Within the language notes page, notes are grouped by topic, sorted by name, and presented in a bespoke accordion.

+- If a user hasn't added notes for a language, a flash message directs them on how to.

-- The MongoDB aggregate collection method is used to create a distinct list of user specific langauge topics.
-Closesly aligned to Codes Institute's lesson headings, these language topics form the first level in a three level accordion.
+- If a user has added language notes, a MongoDB aggregate collection method is used to create a distinct list of user specific langauge topics.
+Closely aligned to Codes Institute's lesson headings, these language topics form the first level in a three level accordion.

 - Level two of the accordion reveals a list of sorted note names, whilst three reveals the contents, edit and delete buttons for an individual note.